-Value Description I/O Standard IO Bank Type SLOW Sets the I/O slew to slow LVCMOS12 LVCMOS15 LVCMOS18 MSIO, MSIOD, DDRIO

-MEDIUM Sets the I/O slew to medium LVCMOS12 LVCMOS15 LVCMOS18 DDRIO FAST Sets the I/O slew to fast LVCMOS12 LVCMOS15 DDRIO
+Value Description I/O Standard I/O Bank Type SLOW Sets the I/O slew to slow LVCMOS12 LVCMOS15 LVCMOS18 MSIO, MSIOD, DDRIO MEDIUM Sets the I/O slew to medium LVCMOS12 LVCMOS15 LVCMOS18 DDRIO FAST Sets the I/O slew to fast LVCMOS12 LVCMOS15 DDRIO

--res_pull value
+-res_pull Value

-Allows you to include a weak resistor for either pull-up or pull-down of the input buffer.
+Allows you to include a weak resistor for either pull-up or pull-down of the input buffer or the output buffer.
 Not all I/O standards have a selectable resistor pull option.
-The following table shows the acceptable values for the -res_pull attribute for different I/O Standard and I/O Bank combinations:
+The following table shows the acceptable values for the -res_pull attribute for different I/O Standard and I/O Bank combinations.